NielsKoomans97/NielsKoomans97/README.md

 music production now and then.
 Nice to meet you!
-I'm not much of a talker overall, but if you want to chat i'm always available...
+I'm not much of a talker overall, but if you'd like to chat i'm always available...

 <!---